hideyukiinada/examples/keras/sin_curve.md

 One of the advantages of neural networks is ability to fit a non-linear curve.

-For example, the below code can fit a curve well in -3PI to 3PI.
-This curve is a sine curve that is shifted upward by np.random.random() * 0.3.
+For example, I generated a sine curve that is shifted upward by np.random.random() * 0.3.
+The below code can fit the curve well in -3PI to 3PI.
 ```
     x = (np.random.random(1024) * 2.0 - 1.0)  # Continuous uniform distribution [-1, 1)
     x *= 3 * np.pi  # [-3pi, 3pi) # three cycles